This Company Has The World's Strongest Moat

 Fair Value: YDP (3.0%) $38.67

 This week, Cisco reported a 1% drop in sales revenues and forecast a 4% to 5% drop for the year.
-Lets consider what an income investor needs to understand about these numbers.
+Let us consider what an income investor needs to understand about these numbers.

 The Outlook Going Forward:

-I have already highlighted Cisco's unique standing in the history of the world as the only company ever to have all 7.5 Billion people dependent on it.
+I have already highlighted Cisco's unique standing in the history of the world as the only company ever to have all 7.5 billion people dependent on it.
 With this in mind, there is really little need to look at the current newly released numbers or even the forward forecast for the remaining year.
 So long as they are not indicative of impending disaster (and they are not), we can remain comfortable that Cisco will be serving us for many decades to come.

-So, the key things to consider for long term income investors in Cisco are;
+So, the key things to consider for long-term income investors in Cisco are:

 Is the dividend safe?
 Payout ratios are extremely safe, with cash payout ratio below 43% and earnings payout ratio at under 54%.

 Are the cash flow trends sustainable?
 Do the trends for those show any early warning of serious problems ahead?
-The health and sustainability of the life giving cash flow blood is rock solid with no threats to the continuing ability for the company to thrive.
+The health and sustainability of the life-giving cash flow blood are rock solid with no threats to the continuing ability for the company to thrive.

-What drives the long term price trend (fair value) of Cisco?
+What drives the long-term price trend (fair value) of Cisco?
 YDP analysis and appraisal confirms that although it is viewed as a high tech growth company by many, its share price is strongly correlated to the size of its annual dividend distributions.
-That is to say, the company sets the dividend (currently at $1.16 annual distributions), and the market place, with the totality of buyers and sellers acting as the ultimate crowd-source in determining value, bid price up and down to place a value on those dividends.
+That is to say, the company sets the dividend (currently at $1.16 annual distributions) and the market place, with the totality of buyers and sellers acting as the ultimate crowd-source in determining value, bid price up and down to place a value on those dividends.
 Historically, the yield trend placed on the Cisco dividend is 3.0%.
 This calculates to a fair value of the current dividends at $38.67 per share.
-A look at the annotated price chart below, showing predicted fair value based on a 3% dividend yield (in orange) demonstrates excellent correlation to this prediction relationship of Yield = Dividends / Share_Price (Y=D/P).
-This confirms that Dividends valued at 3.0% are a good way to estimate the long term fair value (and expected market price) of CSCO shares.
+A look at the annotated price chart below, showing predicted fair value based on a 3% dividend yield (in orange), demonstrates excellent correlation to this prediction relationship of Yield = Dividends/Share Price (Y=D/P).
+This confirms that Dividends valued at 3.0% are a good way to estimate the long-term fair value (and expected market price) of CSCO shares.
 Major movements away from the fair value are simple volatility noise from tech traders.
 This is the type of noise we saw this week after the earnings call.

 Downside Risks:

 While Cisco remains a solid company with an unbreachable moat, the trading range can be extremely volatile.
-Short term investors or those without a stomach for significant price swings should avoid these shares.
+Short-term investors or those without a stomach for significant price swings should avoid these shares.

-Additonal Points The Pundits Have Missed:
+Additional Points The Pundits Have Missed:

 Over 40% of Cisco's revenues come from overseas.
-The strong U.S. dollar has been a considerable headwind in Forex currency translation to company results for the past year.
+The strong U.S. dollar has been a considerable headwind in forex currency translation to company results for the past year.
 The U.S. dollar is falling now as tax changes and other economic policies no longer look like they will be early accomplishments of the Trump administration.
-This weaker U.S. dollar will reverse the Forex currency translation headwinds and turn them into significant tailwinds to aid the bottom line even if sales fall as predicted.
+This weaker U.S. dollar will reverse the forex currency translation headwinds and turn them into significant tailwinds to aid the bottom line even if sales fall as predicted.

 Conclusions: